Capture and Stability of Resonant Planet Pairs in Turbulent Disk: Discussion

 \subsection{Model limitations}

+Here, we outline the primary limitations of our current model.
+First, our model assumes the stochastic forcing acts as Gaussian white noise.
+While this successfully models average, gradual orbital diffusion, it overlooks the rare but extreme perturbations present in realistic disks.
+As \citet{Laughlin2004} demonstrated, large-scale fluid structures can occasionally exert massive, sudden torques that rapidly disrupt resonances, whereas a purely Gaussian distribution treats these powerful events as almost impossible.
+Therefore, while our framework provides a solid baseline, realistic disk turbulence may disrupt resonances more efficienty.
+Incorporating these infrequent but extreme events represents an important direction for our future work.

-We outline the limitations of our model.
-First, we treat the strength of the stochastic force $\kappa$ and the timescales of angular momentum and eccentricity damping $\tau_{\rm m}$ and $\tau_{\rm e}$ as independent parameters.
+Second, we treat the strength of the stochastic force $\kappa$ and the timescales of angular momentum and eccentricity damping $\tau_{\rm m}$ and $\tau_{\rm e}$ as independent parameters.
 However, in a realistic protoplanetary disk, these quantities are intrinsically coupled, as they share dependencies on underlying disk properties such as the gas surface density, aspect ratio, and local turbulent viscosity.
 A more self-consistent approach would require linking these parameters explicitly within a unified disk model.

-Second, our simulations assumed a static background disk.
+Besides, our simulations assumed a static background disk.
 In reality, protoplanetary disks evolve over several Myr timescales, experiencing significant gas depletion.
 Accounting for such time-dependent disk evolution represents a crucial next step, particularly for connecting our dynamical predictions to the observed statistical properties of exoplanet populations.